“You know, I’m on the fence for how much you’d benefit from this.”

-Is she losing money by telling me I’m not a good fit?
-No. She’s laying the foundation to make even more money, with less effort, by only working with clients who need exactly what she offers.
+Was she losing money by telling me I’m not a good fit?
+No. She was laying the foundation to make even more money—with less effort—by only working with clients who need exactly what she offers.

-When we talk about fit, it’s often in the context of company culture—a term co-opted by HR to find employees most likely to do well.
-You might say, HR uses cultural fit as a tool to predict the success potential of job applicants.
+When we talk about fit, it’s often in the context of company culture—a term co-opted by HR to find employees most likely to succeed You might say, HR uses cultural fit as a tool to predict the success potential of job applicants.

-Success potential is the foundation of Customer Success - you have to have customers capable of achieving success in the first place.
-Otherwise, you fall into the following pits-of-HELL:
+Success potential is the foundation of Customer Success—in order for CS to function, you have to have customers capable of achieving success in the first place.

-- A few bad apple customers take up ALL of your customer service department’s time and hog the attention of their customer success managers.
+Just A few bad fit customers can take up a TON of your customer service department’s time and hog the attention of their customer success managers.

 - They churn and tell their friends that your solution didn’t work.

-If you listen to them—if you try and re-make your product to work for customers who don’t have success potential—you’ll careen into the Product Death Cycle.
+If you listen to them—if you try and re-make your product to work for customers who don’t have success potential—you’ll end up careening into the Product Death Cycle.